Integreight/1Sheeld-Android-SDK/README.md

 *android.permission.BLUETOOTH_ADMIN*: Required for discovering and pairing Bluetooth devices.

-*android.permission.ACCESS_COARSE_LOCATION*: Required for Bluetooth discovery starting from Android 6.0.
+*android.permission.ACCESS_COARSE_LOCATION*: Required for Bluetooth discovery starting from Android 6.0 (Android SDK v23).

-The first two permissions are implicitly added for you when you include the SDK in you project, you don't have to add them to your manifest.
+The first two permissions are implicitly added for you when you include the SDK in your project, you don't have to add them to your manifest.
+The last one you have to both put it in your app's manifest and explicitly ask the user to grant it before scanning (An example of that is shown in the sample application).

 ## Contribution ##